rohitblaze10/Microsoft_Stock_Analysis-2025-Kaggle/README.md

   - Candlestick charts using Plotly
 - **Advanced Analysis**:
   - Rolling volatility
-  - Stock returns and distribution
+  - Stock returns and distribution.

 ## Technologies Used
 - **Python**